stacksjs/reverse-proxy/README.md

 ## Usage

-Now, you can use it in your project:
+Given you installed the npm package, you can use it in your project:

 ```js
 import { startProxy } from 'bun-reverse-proxy'